 Each course has approximately 180 lessons and covers an entire year’s math curriculum.
 All lessons include cumulative review.
 Some of the lessons allow the student to type answers in blanks provided while others call for written work from the student.
 Written mid-chapter and chapter tests are provided in the binder.

-Unlike other math courses offered by Chalk Dust, students are not expected to work independently.
-Parents will still have to monitor and control the learning experience due to the grade levels involved.
+Unlike other math courses offered by Chalk Dust, students are not expected to work independently unless they are exceptional readers.
+Parents will still have to monitor and control the learning experience.

 - Suitable for: mostly independent work

 Audience: grades 3-12

 Need for parent/teacher instruction: none other than checking answers for upper levels

 Need for Teacher's Manual: solution manuals come with most courses